Western culture: Painting and photography

 Jan van Eyck, among other renaissance painters, made great advances in oil painting, and perspective drawings and paintings had their earliest practitioners in Florence.
 In art, the Celtic knot is a very distinctive Western repeated motif.
 Depictions of the nude human male and female in photography, painting, and sculpture are frequently considered to have special artistic merit.
 Realistic portraiture is especially valued.

-Photography and the motion picture as both a technology and basis for entirely new art forms were also developed in the West.